Dmitry Kisiev: Revocation of Russian citizenship

 As a native of Crimea who resided on the peninsula, Dmitry Kisiev received Russian citizenship in 2014 following the annexation of the peninsula by the Russian Federation.

 On 8 July 2025, in Tomsk, he was served with a notice of the potential revocation of his acquired citizenship.
 The basis for this action was a conclusion from the FSB's Directorate for the Protection of the Constitutional System, which stated that "the activist's actions pose a threat to national security and have a negative impact on the political and social stability of society."
 According to Article 22 of the Federal Law "On Citizenship of the Russian Federation" (No. 138-FZ of 28 April 2023), the decision to revoke acquired citizenship can be made by the Federal Security Service.

-On July 11, Kisiev announced that he was leaving the Candidates' Headquarters project to allow the headquarters to continue working "under pressure."
-According to Kommersant, the former head of Boris Nadezhdin's headquarters in Kaluga, Konstantin Larionov, may head the Headquarters team.
+On July 11, Kisiev announced that he was leaving the "Shtab Kandidatov" project to allow the headquarters to continue working "under pressure."
+According to Kommersant, the former head of Boris Nadezhdin's headquarters in Kaluga, Konstantin Larionov, may take over leadership of the team.

 On July 14, Kisiev filed a lawsuit challenging the decision to deprive him of citizenship.

-On August 22, Kisiev received a notice of the need to surrender his Russian civil and foreign passports.
+On August 22, Kisiev received a notice requiring him to surrender his Russian domestic and foreign passports.

 On October 3, 2025, in Khimki, security forces detained Dmitry Kisiev in a rented apartment without presenting any documents and ordered him, as a stateless person, to leave Russia within three days; Kisiev announced his intention to challenge this decision in court.

 On 15 October 2025, the Supreme Court of Russia rejected an administrative lawsuit filed by Kisiev that challenged the procedure for revoking acquired Russian citizenship.
 The claim targeted a clause in a presidential decree, with Kisiev's legal team arguing that it created legal uncertainty by not specifying which level of the Ministry of Internal Affairs (MVD) was authorized to make the decision.
 An MVD representative clarified that the authority lies with its regional bodies, and the court ultimately upheld the legality of the procedure.
 A separate hearing, which will challenge the revocation of his citizenship itself, is scheduled at the Moscow City Court for 24 October and will be held in a closed session due to the presence of state secrets.

+On 28 November 2025, the Moscow City Court, in a closed session, rejected Kisiev's lawsuit against the FSB challenging the agency's conclusion that served as the basis for revoking his citizenship.
+In December 2025, Kisiev's case was discussed in an interview with Valery Fadeyev, head of the Presidential Council for Civil Society and Human Rights, who noted that during wartime such measures do not violate human rights but suggested revisiting the issue after victory.